Maljak10010111/PGD-attack/README.md

 ```
 > **NOTE:** The environment file must be saved under the extension .yml!

-To create desired environment type this command in anaconda terminal:
+To create the desired environment, type this command in the Anaconda terminal:
 ```shell
 conda env create -f env.yml
 ```